-So why not escape the tourist trail in one of these quiet towns and discover a more authentic side to this lush and lovely country famed for fine wine, fabulous beaches and foot stomping Fado.
+So why not escape the tourist trail in one of these quiet places?
+Go off the beaten track and you'll discover a more authentic side to this lush and lovely country famed for fine wine, fabulous beaches and foot stomping Fado.

 Overlooking Europe’s largest artificial lake, the ancient, walled town of Monsaraz is a medieval gem just two hours’ drive from Lisbon.

 Admire breathtaking views over the mirror-smooth surface of Alqueva Lake from the city’s medieval castle, and then seek out shops selling cork hats, handbags and shoes in the labyrinth of cobbled streets below.

 Fringed by charming villages and hidden coves, Alqueva itself is also well worth exploring.
 Hire a (license-free) houseboat from local company Yachtico and you can spend a few days hopping around on the water.

 Often overlooked for lovely Lisbon, the UNESCO Heritage-classed town of Evora is a delightful jumble of crumbling cromlechs, 17th-century palaces and stunning monuments.

 Must-sees include the city’s beautifully conserved Roman temple with its 14 giant Corinthian columns and the Capela dos Ossos (Chapel of Bones), a very creepy medieval chapel lined with the bones of more than 5,000 people who were interred here when space in the cemetery became scarce.

 It feels like you’ve arrived at the end of the world when you take the steep road that corkscrews through lush countryside to Velas, on the tiny island of São Jorge in the Azores.